pete-watters/git-browser/README.md

 * 'app/adapters/application.js' points to the github API host.
 Github is not JSON API compliant so the REST adapter is used.
 * unsuccessful attempts were made to try and use 'ember-cli-mocha' - they can be seen on the branch 'feature/ember-mocha'

+## Known Flaws
+* Model population: I am not happy with how I am loading the branch information.
+It really should be a nested model of repositories but I failed to get it to work in an adequate timeline.
+This is something I will continue to learn about
+* Error Handling: I am not handling invalid API responses at all and this is something that is severely lacking here
+* qUnit: I am not overly used to qUnit so my tests could be better, particularly for async activity although I am not sure if qUnit is a great setup for reliable tests
+* sessionAuthentication: I am using a localStorage key to store the gitAPI key.
+This would be better using ember-simple-auth
+* ember-data-github: my app would most likely be better using this however I struggled to figure out how to configure it and cut my losses.
+I guess if someone told me I would have a lightbulb moment!

 ## Prerequisites